drduh/YubiKey-Guide/README.md

 # Create Subkeys

-Use the following command to generate Signature, Encryption and Authentication Subkeys using the previously configured key type, passphrase and expiration:
+Generate Signature, Encryption and Authentication Subkeys using the previously configured key type, passphrase and expiration:

 ```console
 for SUBKEY in sign encrypt auth ; do \